Wallace Collection: European Armoury II

 The Wallace Collection contains some of the most spectacular Renaissance arms and armour in Britain.
-All of the richest and most powerful noblemen of the 15th, 16th and 17th centuries commissioned beautifully decorated weapons and armour, not just for war, but also for use in the awe-inspiring jousts, tournaments and festivals of the time.
+All of the richest and most powerful noblemen of the 15th, 16th and 17th centuries commissioned ornately decorated weapons and armour, not just for war, but also for use in the jousts, tournaments and festivals of the time.
 Fine arms and armour were considered works of art as much as warlike equipment.
-Displayed in this gallery are some of the finest examples of the armourer's art, exquisite sculptures richly embellished with gold and silver.
+Displayed in this gallery are noteworthy examples of the armourer's art and sculptures richly embellished with gold and silver.
 This space was formerly part of Sir Richard Wallace's stables.